Distributed Mode¶

 We choose ZeroMQ, it's a well-known and sophisticated message passing library.

-While full mesh is simple and efficient in small cluster, it has a potential scalability issue, because the number of connections is O(n^2).
+While full mesh is simple and efficient in small clusters, it has a potential scalability issue, because the number of connections is O(n^2).
 It fits my current use case, so I have no plan yet to optimize further.
-If you met scalability issue, you can try to use a different topology, e.g. star topology.
+If you encounter scalability issues, you can try to use a different topology, e.g. star topology.
 With ZeroMQ you can easily implement it by adding a central broker.
 Welcome to contribute!